 Outlining a systematic process to guide your organization along the path toward improvement, the book covers risk and quality, multicultural management, empowerment, error analysis, team building, advanced quality planning, and quality operating systems.
-The accompanying CD provides tips and tools to help you implement all the necessary improvement initiatives under the umbrella of quality.
+The accompanying downloadable resources provide tips and tools to help you implement all the necessary improvement initiatives under the umbrella of quality.

 Table of Contents

 The Need for Quality Performance